gupta-ak/openenclave-1/docs/DesignDocs/CustomAttestation.md

  * Registers a new attestation plugin and optionally configures it with plugin
  * specific configuration data.
 The function will fail if the plugin UUID has
  * already been registered.
  *
+ * This is available in the enclave and host.
+ *
  * @param[in] plugin A pointer to the attestation plugin struct.
 Note that will
  * not copy the contents of the pointer, so the pointer must be kept valid until